amath-idm/scipy2022_pythonvpandemic/paper/python_pandemic.rst

 .. figure:: fig_example.png

-   Running a custom intervention in Covasim, illustrating the tradeoff between simplicity and flexibility. :label:`example`
+   Illustrative result of a simulation in Covasim focused on exploring an intervention for protecting the elderly. :label:`example`